bibekgaihre/Agrishop-Boilerplate/README.md

-# Agrishop-Boilerplate
+# Bikerent-Boilerplate

-A simple demo backend application for graphql, rabbitmq and docker learners in Typescript.
+A simple demo backend application for rabbitmq and docker learners in Typescript.
+This is only intendend to show demo and not to be used on production.